SuLab/mark2cure/README.md

 # Mark2Cure

-[Mark2Cure](http://mark2cure.org/) is a web-based concept recognition, relationship extraction and validation tool to annotate text.
+[Mark2Cure](http://mark2cure.org/) is a web-based, concept recognition, relationship extraction and validation tool for annotating text.
 It is intended to be a fun and exploratory way to help biomedical research, but can readily be extended to other disciplines of study where publication rates far exceed a researcher's ability to consume and incorporate knowledge from the literature.

 Scientific communication is broken.